Main Bridge, USS Telesforo Trinidad (DDG-139)

 A Certain Force, what the fuck kind of name is that?

-Mason watched as the scarred, charred hull of USS Enterprise (CV-6) charged through rough seas, the last operational General Forces carrier in the Pacific.
-The Big E had gotten brief repairs at Espiritu Santo, along with a new complement of aircraft and aircrew stitched together from the remnants of seven carrier air groups.
-Her train of escorts was dwarfed by the ships of the CTF.
-Robertson was watching as the Flying Dutchmen joined their procession of vengeance.
+Robertson was a man watching the Flying Dutchmen join his convoy.
+The scarred form of Enterprise (CV-6) charged through rough seas a mile to the west.
+It was now just one of two fleet carriers that the “General Forces” had left in the Pacific.
+The Big E had gotten brief repairs at Espiritu Santo, along with a new complement of aircraft and aircrews stitched together from the remnants of half a dozen carrier air groups.
+The ships of Composite Testing Force dwarfed the old straight-deck carrier’s swarm of escorts in this procession of vengeance.

 Lieutenant Commander Lane Miyake turned on the balls of his feet, a smile wide on his face, his last lemon of the morning consumed, and a single Bluetooth headphone in his ear.
 “Oh, you know how I like oldies, skipper.”
 He hooked his phone into the 1MC, already jury-rigged with an aux cord.
 A moment later, the main circuit echoed over their grim surroundings, the voice of Kesha dissonantly radiating over the dark waters and grisly sky.